Did you know that your bank passwords, WhatsApp messages, and credit card transactions are protected because of prime numbers?

 Definition of Prime Numbers

-Formally, a prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.
-The first few prime numbers are:
+Formally, a prime number is defined as a natural number greater than one that possesses no factors except for one and itself.

 - 3